vladigleba/vladigleba.github.io/source/_posts/2014-02-27-im-leaving-linode-for-digitalocean.markdown

 # A Word About Future Posts

-Now that I’ve successfully moved Phindee over to DigitalOcean, I will use the next two posts to show you how I went about deploying Phindee from scratch.
+Now that I’ve successfully moved Phindee over to DigitalOcean, I will use the next three posts to show you how I went about deploying Phindee from scratch.
 This is how I plan on breaking it down:

-- Deploying Phindee, Part 1: Setting Up the Server
+- Deploying Rails Apps, Part 1: Securing the Server
-- Deploying Phindee, Part 2: Setting Up Capistrano
+- Deploying Rails Apps, Part 2: Setting up the Server
+- Deploying Rails Apps, Part 3: Configuring Capistrano

-I will publish part 1 next week, while part 2 will come the following week.
+I'll publish part 1 next week, part 2 the following week, and part 3 the week after that.
 Stay tuned!